 Wondering whether all those so-called smart TVs are really that smart?
-Are having those apps integrated into your set better than a dedicated streaming device?
+Is it better to have those apps integrated into your set than to have a dedicated streaming device?
 And could your connected set be used to snoop on you?
 We've got the answers to the most frequently asked questions about smart TVs.

 1. What is a smart TV?

 Originally called "connected TVs," these sets were later branded as "smart TVs" by companies such as Samsung and LG.
 The term has come to denote any TV that can be connected to the internet to access streaming media services and that can run entertainment apps, such as on-demand video-rental services, internet music stations and web browsers.

 A growing number of models now include voice recognition tools, like Alexa, for switching channels and searching for programs.
 Voice control and the integration of smart home features, such as Samsung's SmartThings hub on its sets, mean that TV manufacturers will be working to integrate their sets with the internet of things, including lights, door locks and other sensors.